ui5-community/wdi5/docs/migration.md

 ### no more explicit browser driver needed!

-WebdriverIO now automates downloading and starting the appropriate driver corresponding to the `browser` specified in the `capabilites` section of the config file (see also https://webdriver.io/blog/2023/07/31/driver-management):
+WebdriverIO now automates downloading and starting the appropriate driver corresponding to the `browser` specified in the `capabilites` section of the config file (see also [Take a seat, WebdriverIO is driving for you!](https://webdriver.io/blog/2023/07/31/driver-management) ):

 ```diff
 - services: ["chromedriver", "ui5"],